Peter Cruickshank practices in planning law, civil litigation, and regulatory crime.

 • interpreting planning permissions,

-• the meaning of development
+• the meaning of development.

-Civil
+Civil Litigation

-Peter has experience of cases of particular complexity and high value.
-He recently represented a Claimant in a commercial dispute at the Central London County Court before a specialist Circuit Judge.
-He also recently represented a Defendant company in a multi-track trial lasting several days.
 As well as civil trials, Peter is often instructed to attend interim hearings and applications, and regularly drafts skeleton arguments for such hearings.
 Peter is experienced in drafting Particulars of Claim, Defences, and Counterclaims.

 Peter’s recent work includes:

-• contract disputes including termination clauses, repudiatory breach and rescission;
+• Contract disputes including termination clauses, repudiatory breach and rescission;

-• lease construction and covenants;
+• Lease construction and covenants;

-• landlord and tenant work, including possession and disrepair;
+• Landlord and tenant work, including possession and disrepair;

-• statutory demand litigation under the Insolvency Act 1986;
+• Statutory demand litigation under the Insolvency Act 1986;

-• matters of disclosure and specific disclosure;
+• Matters of disclosure and specific disclosure;

-• remedies and relief, including aggravated and exemplary damages, liquidated damages, and declaratory relief;
+• Remedies and relief, including aggravated and exemplary damages, liquidated damages, and declaratory relief;

-• costs work, including security for costs.
+• Costs work, including security for costs.

 Environment